Battle of Wilson's Creek: Battle

 Sigel reported that he first heard the sound of Lyon's battle at about 5:30 am.
 He had already positioned some of his artillery on a knoll overlooking the Joseph Sharp farm, and after hearing the sounds of Lyon's engagement, ordered the guns to fire.
 Located below in Sharp's fields were around 1,500 cavalry troops, including men from both the Confederate, Missouri State Guard, and Arkansas state forces, as well as nearly 2,000 unarmed Missouri State Guardsmen and camp followers.
 The artillery fire threw the forces there into chaos, and many of the routed cavalrymen were not easily rallied.
 Sigel's main column continued on, fording Wilson Creek and crossing Terrell Creek.
 The artillery on the knoll was later ordered to rejoin Sigel's main body.
 After resting in an exposed column formation from 6:30 to 7:00 am.
 Soon afterwards, Sigel's artillery again deployed to disperse an opposing force.
 A leading cavalry force commanded by Eugene Carr reached the Sharp house around 8:00 am, where it positioned itself on the Wire Road, which was the line of communications for the Southern forces.

 From Bloody Hill, two of Lyon's officers, Sturgis and John Schofield, heard the sounds of Sigel's opening artillery barrage, although they erroneously believed that they could hear enemy return fire.
 Additional artillery fire from Sigel's direction was heard shortly after 7:00 am.
 Lyon began a movement forward afterwards.
 Price and his poorly armed men, whose weapons were suitable only for close-range combat, awaited the attack.
-The Union advance did not consist of Lyon's full available force; for reasons that are not entirely known Lyon's advance was made only be the 1st Missouri Infantry Regiment and part of the 1st Kansas Infantry Regiment, about 1,200 men.
+The Union advance did not consist of Lyon's full available force; for reasons that are not entirely known Lyon's advance was made only by the 1st Missouri Infantry Regiment and part of the 1st Kansas Infantry Regiment, about 1,200 men.
 Lyon soon added the rest of the 1st Kansas to the fray.
 Price formed a line to oppose Lyon's advance, with the Missouri State Guard divisions of William Y. Slack, John Bullock Clark, Mosby M. Parsons, and James H. McBride generally aligned from right to left, although some units fought out of place in the confusion.
 The fighting continued for about half an hour before tapering off.